 Tell me, because I don’t understand why some smother their hair with so much goo, all in hope for that, just out of the shower wet look or that spike look(as the boys like to call it).
 It can’t be good to have so much of that icky stuff daily on hair right?

-The first time, I noticed the excessive use of this product was when it had created a master piece that stood up straight beyond three to four inches off the head, no wind could bend or sway it and it wasn’t a Mohawk, definitely looked like a Rooster’s comb.
+The first time, I noticed the excessive use of this product was when it had created a masterpiece that stood up straight beyond three to four inches off the head, no wind could bend or sway it and it wasn’t a Mohawk, definitely looked like a Rooster’s comb.
 A human male Rooster comb.

 Then, there was the fringes, again not on ladies, there were too many to describe but the common theme was, you guessed it, Hair gel, wait, I just remembered I saw stars, don’t ask me to explain, all I saw were patches of stars on a male scalp.
-So with all that gel induced styles can I be wrong in guessing it was partly for the benefit of the opposite gender?
+So with all that gel-induced styles can I be wrong in guessing it was partly for the benefit of the opposite gender?

 Don’t you go telling me the time they spend in front of the mirror styling the hair is to get a certain look is all about grooming, I just won’t believe it.
 There’s too much attention to detail going on.

-Which brings me to the part of Roosters and Peacocks, there is a reason for the male species of these birds to have attributes worth strutting about and that is to catch the eye of the females.
+This brings me to the part of Roosters and Peacocks, there is a reason for the male species of these birds to have attributes worth strutting about and that is to catch the eye of the females.
 Can you see the invisible dots connecting these three words?

 Simply put the Roosters have their comb, Peacocks have their colorful feathers and the human male species have their hair with the help of hair gel to help them do the prancing about.